Henry Cisneros: America's cities and housing

-From the time he attended a conference on American city issues while in college, during his terms as mayor and HUD secretary, to the present, Cisneros has been driven on a crusade to build America's future by improving its cities' core along with creating affordable housing for the country's workforce families.
-In his 1993 book, Interwoven Destinies, Cisneros wrote, "The strength of the nation's economy, the contact points for international economics, the health of our democracy, and the vitality of our humanistic endeavors — all are dependent on whether America's cities work."
+Since his early education, Cisneros has sought to build America's future by improving the core of its cities and creating affordable housing for families in the country's workforce.

 He is the only former HUD secretary to remain working in housing and urban affairs.

-Cisneros received the 2002 National Inner City Leadership Award from the United States Conference of mayors, honoring him for his work in promoting the revitalization of city economies.
+Cisneros received the 2002 National Inner City Leadership Award from the United States Conference of Mayors, honoring him for his work in promoting the revitalization of city economies.
 It was said of him when receiving the award: "Henry's unwavering dedication to this country's inner city economies is a testament to the difference one person can make."
-In 2007, Cisneros was honored with the "Housing Person of the Year" Award from the National Housing Conference, where it was said: "Without question Henry Cisneros has demonstrated a lifelong dedication to providing housing to America's working families...."
+In 2007, Cisneros was honored with the "Housing Person of the Year" Award from the National Housing Conference, where it was said: "Without question, Henry Cisneros has demonstrated a lifelong dedication to providing housing to America's working families...."
 Together with Jack Kemp, he received the Walter F. Mondale and Edward W. Brooke Fair Housing Award in June 2009 from the Fair Housing Alliance.

-Cisneros, either in the past or currently, served on several national commissions in urban affairs such as the Partnership for Sustainable Communities Leadership Advisory Council, and the boards of the National Smart Growth Council and the National Alliance to End Homelessness.
+Cisneros, either in the past or currently, served on several national commissions in urban affairs, such as the Partnership for Sustainable Communities Leadership Advisory Council, and the boards of the National Smart Growth Council and the National Alliance to End Homelessness.
 He presently serves as a member of the Technical Advisory Committee for the recovery effort in New Orleans and as co-chair of the National Commission on Fair Housing and Equal Opportunity.